 Pavlik and Associates’ team members are communications strategists.
-Applying best practices, we develop and execute communications initiatives that are well-formulated and strategic, designed to brand a company, public entity, nonprofit and individuals.
-All communications tools are applied both externally and internally, depending on the client.
+Applying best practices, we develop and execute communications initiatives that are well-formulated and strategically designed to brand a company, public entity, nonprofit and individuals.
+All communications tools are applied both externally and internally, depending on their purpose and need.

 Consensus is often difficult to build—given philosophies, ideologies, personal experiences and special interests.
-We are skilled in bringing people together, whether the discussion is about zoning, public transit, environmental concerns, school curriculums, and the like.
+We are skilled in bringing people together, whether the discussion is about zoning, public transit, environmental concerns, taxes, school bond programs, and the like.
 We make sure information that we are sharing is factual, and we encourage those in the discussion to be open.
-Ultimately, we bring people together.
+Ultimately, we build consensus.

 the pavlik team